ElucidataInc/polly-docs/docs/Getting Started/Your Collaborations.md

 ##Removing a collaborator

 You can choose to remove a collaborator as well.
 Click on the cross icon present across the name of the user.
-Click on *Yes* to permanently remove the user or *No* to disregard the changes.
+Click on *Done* to permanently remove the user or *No* to disregard the changes.

 ![Sharing Workspace](../img/Workspace/removecollab.png) <center>**Figure 20.** Removing a collaborator</center>